FahdChenneoui/ReactNative/README.md

 - Node.js
 - Express.js
-- Other backend technologies or libraries
+- Other Back-End technologies or libraries
 - [Add any additional backend technologies or libraries]

 ### Frontend